 With a brand-new swashplate, tugging up produces no gap, while tugging down produces a 3mm gap, as pictured below.

-For gauging purposes, the tuggings must make the blade tips switch places or perfectly align with a tugging direction while producing a gap with another tugging direction.
+For swash centering and gauging purposes, the tuggings must make the blade tips switch places or perfectly align with a tugging direction while producing a gap with another tugging direction.
 The gaps need to be summed because the swashplate is not perfectly centered due to the limited precision of servos, which is 0.83 degrees, as discussed in the operating notes https://nocomputerbutphone.blogspot.com/2018/09/converted-iot-drone-operation-notes.html.
 In the examples, the old swash has a sum of gaps of 2+8=10mm, while the brand-new swash has 3+0=3mm.
-Our tabulation uses a 6mm gap sum as the neutral reference value.
-The loose swashplate example in the first video of this chapter page requires and uses cyclic PIDs 10-6=4 entries above the calculated values in the tabulation; the brand new swashplate with a 3mm gap sum requires cyclic PIDs 3-6=-3 entries below the calculated values in the tabulation.
+Our tabulation uses a 5mm gap sum for the calculated value.
+The loose swashplate example in the first video of this chapter page requires and uses cyclic PIDs 10-5=5 entries above the calculated values in the tabulation; the brand new swashplate with a 3mm gap sum requires cyclic PIDs 3-5=-2 entries below the calculated values in the tabulation.
 When brand-new DFC links are used with brand-new swash, the slop will be too small to gauge using the sum-and-difference method because you can't always find a swash position to make the scissoring of blades switch directions.
 This happens when the slop sum is smaller than 3mm - the limit of servo precision.
 To understand this limit, using the brand-new swash pictures as an example, the perfectly centered swash should produce (3+0)/2=1.5mm gaps either tugging up or down.
 The example picture shows the servos lower the blade tips by 3-1.5=1.5mm from the ideal perfect center.
 The servos are arcsin(1.5mm/207mm)=0.415 degrees too low.
 207mm is the length of the blade's leading edge as viewed on the ruler.
 But adding 0.83 degrees would make the servos 0.83-0.415=0.415 degrees too high, producing a 207mm*sin(0.415)=1.5mm deviation of swash center, the same deviation as before, just a different place.
-When the slop is too small to gauge, the required PIDs can only be assumed to be 4 to 5 notches below the tabulation calculated entry.
+When the slop is too small to gauge, the required PIDs can only be assumed to be 3 to 4 notches below the tabulation calculated entry.

 So what happens when PIDs are set from the lookup as-is without adjusting for swashplate slop?
 The PIDs are 3 notches too high for a brand-new swashplate with a 3mm slop gap sum.
 The video below on the left has such an as-is PIDs setting, and the shaking of the craft at 0:22 and 0:27 is unnerving to the pilot because the craft is making a smooth turn, equivalent to 0:22 of the previous video of optimal PIDs setting with 3650 RPM.
 In the video below on the right, the PIDs are 5 notches too high for the same brand-new swashplate, and viewers, not just the pilot, can see that the craft is shaking itself apart.